Glaphyra: Third marriage

-During her second marriage, she became reacquainted with Herod Archelaus (half-brother of her first husband, and now the Roman Ethnarch of Samaria, Judaea, and Edom).
+During her second marriage, she became reacquainted with Herod Archelaus (half-brother of her first husband, and now the Roman Ethnarch of Samaria, Judaea and Edom).
 He was the son of Herod the Great and his fourth wife Malthace.
 They fell in love with each other and determined to marry.
 For them to marry, Glaphyra divorced Juba II and Herod Archelaus divorced his first wife, his cousin Mariamne.

 Glaphyra and Herod Archelaus were married while Herod Archelaus was Ethnarch.
 The marriage of a widow to her former brother-in-law violated Jewish laws of levirate marriage.
 It was considered immoral by the Jews and caused a major religious scandal in Judaea.

-The marriage of Glaphyra and Herod Archelaus unfortunately didn't have a happy ending.
+The marriage of Glaphyra and Herod Archelaus did not have a happy ending.
 Shortly after the wedding, Glaphyra allegedly dreamed that her first husband stood at her side and reproached her for not being faithful to him.
 She had not only made a second marriage but had even come back and married her brother-in-law.
 In the dream, Alexander said to Glaphyra he would now reclaim her as his own.
 She told her friends of the dream and died two days later.

 About the time of Glaphyra's death, Augustus removed Herod Archelaus as Ethnarch because of his cruelty, and banished him to Vienne in Gaul.
 It is uncertain if Glaphyra died before or during his exile.
 Her death reputedly gratified the women of the Judaean court.